FRECKLES AND SOLAR LENTIGINIES

 Not all pigmentation presents the same and therefore should not all be treated in the same manner.
 It is not easy for the untrained eye to differentiate between freckles, solar lentigines (sun spots), moles (nevi), melasma and seborrheic keratosis (benign skin lesions).
 Most people don’t even know what all those terms mean, let alone how to treat them.
 It is for this reason that off the shelf products are ill-equipped to effectively treat all pigmentation yet they promise to brighten the skin.
 IPL’s are a wonderful way to treat more superficial pigmentation such as freckling and solar lentigines, however, it does not treat seborrheic keratosis or melasma.
 Furthermore, the heat generated within the skin during an IPL can interact with deeper dermal pigmentation such as melasma, and with subsequent treatments, leaves the customer at risk to exacerbate the existing condition.

 Freckles and Solar Lentigines

-Using the Fotona Frac 3 skin rejuvenation method, the laser energy effectively breaks down epidermal pigment at the base by photoselective thermolysis.
-A cellular rejuvenation response is stimulated, accelerating cellular production and pushing old pigment cells to the surface.
+Using the Fotona Frac 3 skin rejuvenation method, the laser energy breaks down epidermal pigment at the base by photo-selective thermolysis.
+This stimulates a cellular rejuvenation response, which speeds up cellular production and pushes old pigment cells up to the surface.
 Your treatment provider will then switch the laser to Fotona’s ErYag micro laser peel.
-This peel is designed to gently resurface the top superficial layers of the epidermis which harbor dead skin cells and pigment.
+This peel is designed to gently resurface the top surface layers of the epidermis which harbor dead skin cells and pigment.
 A series of 3 treatments is recommended for optimal results.